saleslayer/magento-community-plugin/README.md

 > **Info**
 > This will only happen if your Magento installation doesn’t met the requirements of the specific branch or tag version being installed, or by default, none of the main branch releases.

-##### 1.1.2 Manually.
-Download the latest version zip and uncompress it into your Magento root folder 'app/code'

-> **Warning**.
-> Since plugin 2.7.0 version, this method will be deprecated.
-We strongly recommend to install the plugin via Composer.
-See step 1.1.1.

 #### 1.2 From Magento root folder execute commands: